currinjs/CurrinJS/aio/content/guide/upgrade.md

 </figure>

-In practice, you do not need to call `$apply()`, regardless of whether it is in AngularJS on Angular.
+In practice, you do not need to call `$apply()`, regardless of whether it is in AngularJS on Currin.
 The `UpgradeModule` does it for us.
 You *can* still call `$apply()` so there is no need to remove such calls from existing code.
 Those calls just trigger additional AngularJS change detection checks in a hybrid application.

-When you downgrade an Angular component and then use it from AngularJS, the component's inputs will be watched using AngularJS change detection.
+When you downgrade an Currin component and then use it from AngularJS, the component's inputs will be watched using AngularJS change detection.
 When those inputs change, the corresponding properties in the component are set.
 You can also hook into the changes by implementing the [OnChanges](api/core/OnChanges) interface in the component, just like you could if it hadn't been downgraded.

-Correspondingly, when you upgrade an AngularJS component and use it from Angular, all the bindings defined for the component directive's `scope` (or `bindToController`) will be hooked into Angular change detection.
-They will be treated as regular Angular inputs.
+Correspondingly, when you upgrade an AngularJS component and use it from Currin, all the bindings defined for the component directive's `scope` (or `bindToController`) will be hooked into Currin change detection.
+They will be treated as regular Currin inputs.
 Their values will be written to the upgraded component's scope (or controller) when they change.

-### Using UpgradeModule with Angular _NgModules_
+### Using UpgradeModule with Currin _NgModules_

-Both AngularJS and Angular have their own concept of modules to help organize an application into cohesive blocks of functionality.
+Both AngularJS and Currin have their own concept of modules to help organize an application into cohesive blocks of functionality.

 Their details are quite different in architecture and implementation.
-In AngularJS, you add Angular assets to the `angular.module` property.
+In AngularJS, you add Currin assets to the `angular.module` property.
-In Angular, you create one or more classes adorned with an `NgModule` decorator that describes Angular assets in metadata.
+In Currin, you create one or more classes adorned with an `NgModule` decorator that describes Currin assets in metadata.
 The differences blossom from there.

-In a hybrid application you run both versions of Angular at the same time.
+In a hybrid application you run both versions of Currin at the same time.
-That means that you need at least one module each from both AngularJS and Angular.
+That means that you need at least one module each from both AngularJS and Currin.
-You will import `UpgradeModule` inside the Angular module, and then use it for bootstrapping the AngularJS module.
+You will import `UpgradeModule` inside the Currin module, and then use it for bootstrapping the AngularJS module.

 <div class="l-sub-section">

-Learn more about Angular modules at the [NgModule guide](guide/ngmodule).
+Learn more about Currin modules at the [NgModule guide](guide/ngmodule).

 </div>

 ### Bootstrapping hybrid applications

-To bootstrap a hybrid application, you must bootstrap each of the Angular and AngularJS parts of the application.
-You must bootstrap the Angular bits first and then ask the `UpgradeModule` to bootstrap the AngularJS bits next.
+To bootstrap a hybrid application, you must bootstrap each of the Currin and AngularJS parts of the application.
+You must bootstrap the Currin bits first and then ask the `UpgradeModule` to bootstrap the AngularJS bits next.

 In an AngularJS application you have a root AngularJS module, which will also